 TO BECOME A CPA

 At least 150 semester hours of college education, including a

 BA or BS or higher degree or their equivalent, from an accepted

-or equivalent, and 24 credits of other business coursework (not
+or equivalent, and 24 credits of other business coursework; not

 including accounting principles.
 A provision

 credits at 12/31/99, and passing the CPA Exam by 12/31/04.
 For

-Passage of the Uniform CPA Examination is expected, following Board
+Passage of the Uniform CPA Examination is expected, following

-Ethics: The AICPA Comprehensive Course.
+-- Professional Ethics: The AICPA Comprehensive Course.

 At least 1 year of experience is expected, meeting relevant conditions.

 Good moral character is also expected, and of course there are

 About the Board

 The Board of Accountancy reviews the entrance qualifications of

 CPA candidates, annually registers accountants, monitors continuing

 education, and addresses consumer concerns.
 Virtually all Board

 records are open to the public, with no time limits (other than

 Board office.
 There are 5 Governor-appointed board members, plus

 a small staff in Grand Forks.
-Contact the Board office
+Contact the Board office at 800-532-5904.